Understanding Combination

 Where:

-- = total available objects
+- is the total number of available objects

-- = factorial of
+- is the factorial of

 Why is this formula different from permutation?